ChentaoLi/ChentaoLi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a **PhD student** of Bioscience and Biomedical Engineering at **The Hong Kong University of Science and Technology (Guangzhou)**.
-I have obtained the Bachelor's degree of Biomedical Sciences from **Zhejiang University** and the Bachelor's degree of Integrative Biomedical Sciences from **The University of Edinburgh**.
+I'm currently a *PhD student* of Bioscience and Biomedical Engineering at **The Hong Kong University of Science and Technology (Guangzhou)**.
+I have obtained the *Bachelor's degree of Biomedical Sciences* from **Zhejiang University** and the *Bachelor's degree with Honours of Integrative Biomedical Sciences* from **The University of Edinburgh**.

 My research interests include: